danielwaltz/ts-define-constant/README.md

 Import and define your constants using the provided `defineConstant` function.

 Supports passing in a plain object or an array of strings as the first argument.
-Planning support for TypeScript enums in the future.

 ```ts
 import { defineConstant } from 'ts-define-constant';